router-protocol/router-chain-docs/docs/validators/running-a-validator/on-testnet/setup-a-validator-account.md

 :::

 :::tip
-Remember the address starting from `router`, this is the address of your Router chain validator account.
+Remember the address starting from `router`, this is the address of your Router Chain validator account.
 :::

 </details>